-1112 Modern Western Political Thought 4 credits A survey of the ideas of the great political thinkers from Machiavelli to the present.
-The course will examine the political ideas embodied in liberalism, the reformation, conservativism, and various contemporary ideologies.
-Heritage Sequence, Social Science.
-2201 American Political Institutions 4 credits An examination of the organization of relationships to political life.
+1112 Modern Western Political Thought

+4 credits

+An overview of Western political thought from the Enlightenment to the present with particular focus on the origin, nature, function, structure, and organization of the state and its relation to the citizens governed by it.
+The course explores the justification of governmental authority and the scope of governmental rights to interfere with individual lives and discusses the utility of political philosophy for contemporary life.
+Heritage Sequence, Social Science

+1151 (FR) Law, Order, and Social Change in America

+4 credits

+Interrelations between law and the political system in the United States: the Constitution, legislation, administrative regulations, judicial decisions, and courts in politics.

+Social Science

+2201 American Political Institutions

+4 credits

+An examination of the organization of the American government and its relationships to political life.
 Such topics as the constitutional context, the importance of interest groups, the influence of the media, voter behavior, and the executive, legislative, and judicial branches will also be considered.
-Sustained attention and special focus is directed to the development and growth of the modern Presidency.
-2202 State and Local Government 4 credits A comprehensive survey of state, county, and urban politics and administration with emphasis on the evolving federal relationship, the development of strong governors, and the emergence of professional state legislatures.
-Special attention is given to Maryland problems, prospects, and policy dynamics as well as to the polities of public education.
+Sustained attention and

+special focus is directed to the development and growth of the modern Presidency.
 Social Science.

-2203 International Law and Organization 4 credits An inquiry into the nature and scope of international law, with emphasis on jurisdiction, nationality, territory, international agreements, state responsibility, force, and war.
+2202 State and Local Government

+4 credits

+A comprehensive survey of state, county, and urban politics and administration with emphasis on the evolving federal relationship, the development of strong governors, and the emergence of professional state legislatures.
+Special attention is given to Maryland problems, prospects, and policy dynamics as well as to the politics of public education.
 Social Science.

+2203 International Law and Organization

+4 credits

+An introduction to the history, purpose and scope of international law and organizations.
+Questions this course attempts to answer include: How does international law affect states, international organizations, non-state actors, and individuals?
+Who creates international law and who is governed by it?
+What is the relation between international and domestic law?
+What role do international organizations play in the international system?
+How does membership in international organizations influence states' abilities to achieve their goals?
+Social Science.

+2204 Approaches to International Relations

+4 credits

-2204 Approaches to International Relations 4 credits Introduction to the major theories and approaches for analyzing global developments, studying the structure and examining the various actors shaping world politics, exploring causes of conflicts and means for conflict resolution, and reflecting on the future of international relations and the role of individuals in the world community.
-2207 American Public Policy 4 credits An examination of the major theoretical, conceptual, and practical issues in the study of public policy and the policy process, with examples drawn from current issues in American policy.
+An introduction to the major theories and approaches for analyzing global developments, studying the structure and organization of the international system, examining the various actors shaping world politics, exploring causes of conflicts and means for conflict resolution, and reflecting on the future of international relations and the role of individuals in the world community.

+Social Science.

+2207 American Public Policy

+4 credits

+An examination of the major theoretical, conceptual, and practical issues in the study of public policy and the policy process, with examples drawn from current issues in American policy.
 These may include education, civil liberties, political economy, welfare, and energy.
 Social Science.

+2210 Media & Politics

+4 credits

-2210 Media and Politics 4 credits An examination of the "symbiotic" relationship between the news media and public officials in America.
-Special emphasis is placed on the interplay between the press and Presidency and hetween the press and Congress.
+An examination of the "symbiotic" relationship between the news media and public officials in America.
+Special emphasis is placed on the interplay between the press and presidency and between the press and Congress.
 Cross-listed with English 2210.

+2213 Comparative Politics of Western European Polities: The United Kingdom, France and Germany

+4 credits

-2213 Comparative Politics of Western European Polities: The United Kingdom, France and Germany 4 credits A comparative methodological analysis of the Western European governments of the United Kingdom, France, and Germany with an emphasis on systems analysis, political cultures, structural-functionalism, and elite analysis.
+A comparative methodological analysis of the Western European governments of the United Kingdom, France, and Germany with an emphasis on systems analysis, political culture, structural-functionalism, and elite analysis.
 All three polities are members of the European Union which is also analyzed with relation to the regional integration of Europe.

-2216 United States Campaigns and Elections 4 credits An examination of the development of American electric campaigns from partybased to candidate-centered and mediacoverage of the role of public opinion polling and its various strategic and tactical uses in campaign politics.
-Among the topics related to survey research will be sampling, question vording, questionnaire design, and analysis of the results.
+2216 United States Campaigns and Elections

+4 credits

 Social Science.
-Offered in 2000-2001 and alternate years.